reduxjs/redux/README.md

 class CounterContainer extends Component {
   render() {
     // connect() call below will inject `dispatch` and
-    // every key returned by `select` as props into our container: const { dispatch, counter } = this.props;
+    // every key returned by `mapState` as props into our container: const { dispatch, counter } = this.props;

     // render our “dumb” component, hooking up state to data props